Can I Use My Bathtub For A Cold Plunge?

 To achieve the desired cold plunge effect, you will need to adjust the water temperature in your bathtub.
 Fill the tub with cold water until it reaches a temperature that is comfortably cold for you.
 Remember, the optimal temperature for a cold plunge is typically around 50 degrees Fahrenheit (10 degrees Celsius) or lower.

-See also How Do You Maximize Cold Plunge Benefits?
+See also How Do You Create A Cold Plunge At Home?

 Adding Ice or Cold Water to Your Bathtub